beAWARE-project/ontology/README.md

 ## Ontology Specifications and Competency Questions

-The full list of the ontology specs can be found [here](beAWARE-Ontology-Specifications.pdf), while the full list of Competency Questions (CQs) that the ontology can respond to are found [here](CQs.md).
+The full list of the ontology specs can be found [here](beAWARE-Ontology-Specifications.pdf), while an indicative list of Competency Questions (CQs) that the ontology can respond to are found [here](CQs.md).

 ## Citation